mangal-singh001/Aerial-Object-Classification-Detection/README.md

 # 🛩️ Aerial Object Classification & Detection

-**Bird vs Drone Image Classification using Deep Learning**
+**🔍 Bird vs Drone Image Classification using Deep Learning**

-This project focuses on building, evaluating, and deploying a deep-learning-based **binary image classifier** that distinguishes **Birds** from **Drones** using aerial images.
+This project involves building, evaluating, and deploying a deep-learning-based **binary image classifier** that identifies whether an aerial object is a **Bird** or a **Drone**.
-A simple and effective **Streamlit Web App (`app.py`)** is also included for real-time image prediction.
+A clean and efficient **Streamlit Web App (`app.py`)** is also included for real-time predictions.

 ---

 ## 📌 Project Overview

-Airspace safety and wildlife monitoring require systems that can differentiate drones from birds.
-This project uses a supervised deep-learning model trained on aerial images belonging to two classes:
+Ensuring airspace safety requires reliable systems to differentiate between drones and birds.
+This project uses supervised deep learning to classify aerial object images into:

-* **Bird**
+🕊️ **Bird**
-* **Drone**
+🛸 **Drone**

-The notebook (`Aerial_Object.ipynb`) includes:
+The main notebook (`Aerial_Object.ipynb`) includes:
 ✔️ Data preprocessing
 ✔️ CNN/Transfer Learning model
-✔️ Training, validation, and testing
+✔️ Training, validation & testing
 ✔️ Evaluation metrics
-✔️ Saving the best-performing model
+✔️ Exporting the best-performing model

-The Streamlit app (`app.py`) loads the trained model and allows users to upload any image for real-time prediction.
+The Streamlit app (`app.py`) enables users to upload an image and get live predictions.

 ---